Meerownymous/WHyLL/README.md

 # WHyLL
 True object-oriented, declarative, DTO-free HTTP library.
 Make requests and responses using immutable objects.

+Currently under development, without an alpha release.

-## HTTP is simple.
-So is this library.
+## HTTP is simple, so is this library.
 You send a message to the server, and get a message back.
 The message, sent and received, is text and always in this shape:

 ```